navis-org/skeletor/README.md

 | `skeletor.post.clean_up()` | fix some potential errors in the skeleton          |
 | `skeletor.post.radii()`    | add radius information using various method        |

-See docstrings of the respective functions for details.
+See docstrings of the respective functions for details and caveats.

 A full pipeline might look like this: